goij/OijpaClock/README.md

 OijpaClock

-This set of sounds and shellscript were created for Raspberry Pi's but can be used on any Linux or Unix system.
+This set of sounds and shellscript were created for Raspberry Pi's but can be used on virtually any Linux or Unix system.
-Must have a speaker to make it "enjoyable."
+Must have a speaker to make it "annoying or enjoyable."

 Create a $HOME/bin directory and link badjokes and rndjoke to it.
 Shell Script and Sounds called by Cron Jobs for a Grandpa Clock (Also bad jokes)

 To add assorted things to crontab, type 'crontab -e' and type:
+(note that this one is for the pi user; change that if using another)
 # m h  dom mon dow   command
 0 * * * * /home/pi/OijpaClock/OijpaClock.sh > /dev/null 2>/dev/null
 15  *  *  *  *  sudo /usr/bin/mpg123 /home/pi/OijpaClock/ZachGrandmaClock15.mp3 > /dev/null 2>/dev/null&